Drlordbasil/GroqAgenticWorkflow/README.md

 Our vision for the future of GroqAgenticWorkflow:

-- [ ] Integration with quantum computing for enhanced problem-solving
 - [ ] AI-driven market analysis and trend prediction
 - [ ] Automatic generation of mobile and web applications
 - [ ] Self-evolving AI agents for continuous improvement